Las111/Computer-Vision-Projects/README.md

 - Technologies: Python, CNN, TensorFlow.
 - References: We have used the MNIST dataset.

+### 3. CNN for Digit Recognizer (MNIST, Pytorch)

+- Description:A writen-Digit recognizer by a CNN using Pytorch library .
+- Technologies: Python, CNN, Pytorch.
+- References: We have used the MNIST dataset.

 ## Getting Started

 To get started with these projects, follow the steps below: